 For either type of firearm, there is a wide range of cartridges to choose from.
-The effectiveness of a self-defense firearm is related, to some it can deliver.
+The effectiveness of a self-defense firearm is related, to some extent, to the amount of energy it can deliver.
 This energy is usually expressed in terms of a measure called kinetic energy or muzzle energy, which is calculated using both bullet weight and bullet velocity, and is expressed in foot-pounds.
-Different cartridges are capable of generating different levels of kinetic energy, and thus vary in their ability to stop an assailant.
-Cartridge characteristics also influence the ability of the shooter to place shots precisely and rapidly on the target and to handle recoil.
+Different cartridges are capable